 Most people are familiar with medical insurance or even unemployment insurance, where each time a bill comes in or you miss a week of work, you can submit a claim and get paid.

 That’s not the case with liability claims, though.
-There’s only a single settlement, and it includes all the harms, past, present and future.
+There’s only a single settlement, and it includes all the harms, past, present, and future.

 Understanding the extent of your injuries and recovery

 What that means is that you better be sure that you understand the full extent of the harms and losses you’ve suffered and how long they’re expected to last.
-If you’re still treating for your injuries, or your doctor is still looking for ways to help you, or you have an upcoming surgery, these are all reasons not to settle your claim yet.
+If you’re still treating for your injuries, your doctor is still looking for ways to help you, or you have an upcoming surgery, these are all reasons not to settle your claim yet.